Programme 2026

 Session run by:

-16:00-17:00 Countering Climate Misinformation in the Digital Age with Wikipedia Speakers to include:
+16:00-17:30 Countering Climate Misinformation in the Digital Age with Wikipedia Session run by:

 • Tatjana Baleta, Wikimedia Visiting Fellow for Climate at the Global Systems Institute, University of Exeter